 - Stay in the best luxury and boutique Mr & Mrs Smith hotels throughout

-Anything mentioned in this five-star honeymoon in Sri Lanka and the Maldives can be tweaked to fit your idea of a dream getaway.
-A cookery lesson here, a spa treatment there, international flights, if needed: just say the word, and our Smith24 team, who are on hand round-the-clock, will make your wishes come true…
+Anything mentioned in this glamorous getaway can be tweaked to make this your ideal North African holiday.
+A hammam session here, a camel ride there: just say the word, and our Smith24 team, who are on hand round-the-clock, will make your wishes come true…

 To kick off your trip, contact the Smith24 team on:

 +44 (0)330 100 3180 from the UK,